 What's the main circuit breaker?

-A circuit breaker is the central component to your home's electrical system.
+A circuit breaker is a central component of your home's electrical system.
 It's an important safety device that limits the amount of power moving through the circuits.
 In modern homes, the breaker is located inside, usually in a basement, garage, or utility closet.
 It prevents overloads that could cause damage to your electrical system or start a fire.
 Our home insurance experts will tell you, knowing what your circuit breaker does, where to find it, and how to turn it off are three things every homeowner should know, especially in an emergency.

 Appliances that heat (such as toasters or hair dryers) or those with motors (such as vacuum cleaners) are especially prone to causing overloads when they first startup because of their large power draw.
 Your fuse trips before the circuit wires can heat to a dangerous level; you have to reset that switch and use a different outlet.